nbarendes/PID/README.md

 # Implementation of the PID controller

-Implementing the PID controller was somewhat trivial because it was already done in the [lab.](https://github.com/justinlee007/CarND-PID-Lab/blob/master/src/python/robot.py#L132)  That exercise realized a robot simulator moving around an open area where updates to position were calculated and CTE was used to accurately align the robot to desired position.

 In the Udacity car simulator, the CTE value is read from the data message sent by the simulator, and the PID controller updates the error values and predicts the steering angle based on the total error.
 This predicted steering angle is a correction of the updated error to the desired setpoint based on proportional, integral, and derivative terms (hence PID).

 ![image](https://user-images.githubusercontent.com/34095574/88364473-4cbbb000-cd83-11ea-9438-fb0273bf8aff.png)